ewaldmire/ascender/docs/tower_configuration.md

 # Other setting registries
 ```

-`register` is the endpoint API for registering individual Ascender configurations:
+`register` is the endpoint API for registering individual climber configurations:
 ```
 register(
     setting,